 While Hyatt doesn’t have the global footprint of Hilton, IHG, or Marriott, World of Hyatt has done a great job forging partnerships with other travel brands that add value for World of Hyatt members.

-Hyatt and Lindblad Expeditions have just formed a new loyalty collaboration.
+Hyatt and Lindblad Expeditions have today launched a new loyalty collaboration.
 For those of you not familiar with Lindblad Expeditions, they offer some pretty cool expedition cruises and adventure travel experiences.
-They offer over 300 expedition trips per year, and the ships hold between 28 and 149 guests.
+They offer over 300 expedition trips per year, and the ships hold between 28 and 148 guests.

-Lindblad Expeditions focuses on nature destinations, including Arctic Svalbard, Antarctica, Alaska, Galapagos, Baja California, Costa Rica & Panama, the Amazon, Mediterranean, New Zealand, Africa, British Isles, and more.
+Lindblad Expeditions focuses on nature destinations, including Arctic Svalbard, Antarctica, Galapagos, Alaska, Costa Rica & Panama, and more.

 So, how does this new partnership work in practice?